sandoche/NaivecoinStake-Proof-of-Stake-Website/README.md

 - [x] Give credit in the footer and the homepage to the creator
 - [x] Add my name in footer
 - [x] Improve the design

-- [ ] Add respository links to the navbar
+- [x] Add respository links to the navbar
-- [ ] Remove the about page
+- [x] Remove the about page

+- [ ] Add github icons to the links in navbar
 - [ ] Update the part about proof of work
 - [ ] Talk about what should still be done
 - [ ] Update 'isValidBlockStructure' in naivecoin and tutorial chap 1 (and other code)